Skip to main content

 #

-The framer’s of the Constitution originally intended for the House of Representatives to be popularly elected to represent the voice of the people, and the Senate to be appointed by the States to be representatives of their respective State governments.
-In that sense a Represenative from Pennsylvania may only represent the people in and around Pittsburgh, whereas a Senator would represent the state government of Pennsylvania itself.
+The framers of the Constitution originally intended for members of the House of Representatives to be popularly elected to represent the voice of the people, and for the members of the Senate to be appointed by the States to be representatives of their respective State governments.
+In that sense a representative from Pennsylvania may only represent, for example, the people in and around Pittsburgh, whereas a Senator would represent the state government of Pennsylvania itself.

-But over time the people didn’t like this system.
-Our ancestors saw it as corruptable, and so many of the states started electing U.S. Senators by popular election, in each state.
-Eventually the 17th Ammendment was ratified by Congress to make the popular election of senators, permanant.
-While this was quite nice in terms of making the process of electing senators to office easier on everyone, it also essentially created a second “populist” chamber of Congress.
-When using “populist” here I am referring to the fact that senators are “popularly elected” and thus represent the “populus” – rather than referring to any specific political movement.
+But over time, the people didn’t like this system.
+Our ancestors saw it as corruptible, and so many of the states started electing U.S. Senators by popular election.
+Eventually the 17th Amendment was ratified by Congress to make the popular election of senators permanent.
+While this was quite nice in terms of making the process of electing senators to office easier on everyone, it also essentially created a second “populist” chamber of Congress – meaning senators are “popularly elected” and thus represent the people, and not the states, they come from.

-The reason the framers of the Constitution made senators appointed by the states, rather than elected by the people was to create a system of stability which countered populist interest in government.
+The reason the framers of the Constitution made senators appointed by the states, rather than elected by the people, was to create a system of stability that countered populist interest in government.
 The idea was that the 6-year appointment from the state governments would help bring “reason” to political discourse and debate in government.

-The Senate was created to be a stablizing force against a purely populist government, but it has transformed slowly over the years, into a weapon of populist rule.
+The Senate was created to be a stabilizing force against a purely populist government, but it has transformed slowly over the years into a weapon of populist rule.
 If we want to return stability to Congress, we can’t just return to the old ways.
-We need an entirely new completely different set of rules.
+We need an entirely new, completely different set of rules.

 This is what I think we should do: